compusam/simonbreak/README.md

-# Mind Break
+# Brain Break
-Mind Break is based on "simon says" game, purpose of this code is to test React.js, making a simple component trying to use the basic React functionality, in next versions code will be improved, using more React.js patterns (like Flux) and other javascript libraries like gulp.js and node.js.
+Brain Break is based on "simon says" game, purpose of this code is to test React.js, making a simple component trying to use the basic React functionality, in next versions code will be improved, using more React.js patterns (like Flux) and other javascript libraries like gulp.js and node.js.